 Dispense Medicines in an Emergency

-If a disease outbreak required dispensing medicines to the entire population, would your clients, residents or employees be able to access public dispensing site?
-Or would they be better served if you organization provided emergency dispensing services.
+If a disease outbreak required dispensing medicines to the entire population, would your clients, residents or employees be able to access a public dispensing site?
+Or would they be better served if you organization provided emergency dispensing services?
 Learn more about protecting your employees or clients and keeping your business running during a health crisis.

 Jump Start Your Preparedness Plans

 Disasters can happen at any time.
 Severe weather, accidents or hazardous materials have the potential to harm almost any home, school or business.
 Are you prepared?
 See Individual and Family Preparedness and start today!